The Holistic Horse Care and Prevention

 additonal testimonials about horses who have recovered their health

-with Transfer Factor.
+with transfer factors.
 Testimonials from Molly Metz, DVM, a veterinarian

 in Lexington, Kentucky and from Lisa Hampton, Trainer, in Montana